jasonfrancki/jas-n-save/README.md

 - localstorage for cart state
 - add react router for Cart page
 - CSS styling
+- favorites for common groceries to browse when looking for ideas

 # Getting Started with Create React App